Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Chamomile - Chamamaelum Nobile, Matricaria Recutita, and Chamamaelum Mixtum (German, Roman, and Moroccan) There are three kinds of Chamomile and they have pretty much identical properties.
+Chamomile Chamamaelum Nobile, Matricaria Recutita, and Chamamaelum Mixtum (German, Roman, and Moroccan) -- There are three kinds of Chamomile and they have similar, if not identical properties.
 Chamomile is usually consumed in tea form and contains many excellent ingredients (including bioflavonoids, luteolin, and quercetin).
 The herb is good for poor appetite, indigestion, heartburn, insomnia, anxiety, stress, headache, and irritable bowel syndrome.
 Chamomile preparations help insect bites, wounds, itching, and other skin irritations.
 Internally, chamomile tea (made from the dainty, white flowers of the plant) helps nausea and calms the stomach.
 It is suitable for relaxing nerves in stressful situations.
-Unlike many herbal teas which taste bitter, chamomile tea is delicious.
+Unlike many herbal teas which taste bitter, chamomile tea is mild and delicious.

 Strong chamomile tea makes a good mouthwash that relieves mouth ulcers and canker sores.
 It even helps control periodontal diseases.
 Inhaling the steam from a hot cup of chamomile tea not only calms the nerves, but can sooth hay fever, bronchitis, and asthma.
 Used with witch hazel, it can even help eczema.
 A chamomile compress can ease sprained ankles and relieve inflamed joints.